Adi-ADI2005/AICheckMate/README.md

 ## Usage

-1. Enter or paste the content you want to check.
+1. Enter or paste the content or Upload files in **PDF, DOC/DOCX, or TXT** format
+2.  which you want to check.
-2. Click on **Check Content**.
+3. Click on **Check Content**.
-3. View the results:
+4. View the results:
     - AI detection score
     - Plagiarism percentage
     - Source platforms (if content is copied)